craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/plugin-descriptor.rst

     :caption: *craftercms-plugin.yaml file for the Empty blueprint*
     :linenos:

-    # This file describes a plugin for use in CrafterCMS
+    # This file describes a plugin for use in Crafter CMS

     # The version of the format for this file
     descriptorVersion: 2